harmonica-project/BANCO/README.md

 After a few seconds, you'll see the message `You can now view banco in the browser`.
 You can go to [http://localhost:3000](http://localhost:3000) and use the tool.

-To build the docker image locally (for example, if you have change the source code and want to see your patch running on docker), you can use the following command at the root of the repository.
+To build the docker image locally (for example, if you have changed the source code and want to see your patch running on docker), you can use the following command at the root of the repository.

 ```bash
 docker build -f ./docker/Dockerfile . -t bladesorbonne/banco